Honor Code and Rules of the School of Law

 E. Administrative Disposition

-The School of Law encourages students who have violated the Honor Code or Student Code of Professional Conduct to be honest in any investigation and hearing.
-The Honor Code Investigator may offer an administrative disposition in lieu of an Honor Council hearing when: 1) the allegation involves a less serious matter; 2) the key facts do not appear to be in dispute; and 3) the student acts with candor and is forthright during the investigation.
-A decision by the Investigator to offer administrative disposition or to refer a matter eligible for administrative disposition to the Honor Council is subject to review only by the Dean.
+The School of Law encourages students who have violated the Honor Code to be honest in any investigation and hearing.
+The Honor Code Investigator may offer an administrative disposition in lieu of an Honor Council hearing when: 1) the allegation involves a less serious matter, such as one committed negligently; 2) the key facts do not appear to be in dispute; and 3) the student acts with candor and is forthright during the investigation.
+The Investigator must consult with the Chair of the Honor Council before offering administrative disposition to a student.
+If the Chair does not agree that the offense qualifies for administrative disposition, the Investigator will refer the alleged offense to the Honor Council for consideration.

 An administrative disposition provides an avenue for students who have violated the Honor Code to admit their violations, agree to sanctions that will reconcile their standing at the School of Law, and avoid Honor Council hearings.
 If the Investigator offers an administrative disposition, a student may decide whether to accept it or proceed to an Honor Council hearing.
 By accepting an administrative disposition, the student agrees to waive any right to appeal.